-Knative Serving builds on Kubernetes and Istio to support deploying and serving of serverless applications and functions.
+Knative Serving builds on Kubernetes to support deploying and serving of serverless applications and functions.
 Serving is easy to get started with and scales to support advanced scenarios.

 The Knative Serving project provides middleware components that enable:

 - Rapid deployment of serverless containers.

 - Autoscaling including scaling pods down to zero.

 - Point-in-time snapshots of deployed code and configurations.